JunctionBoxca/junctionboxca.github.com/_posts/2023-03-25-algebra-matrix-multiplication.md

 tags: machinelearning algebra golang
 ---

+Matrix multiplication is a foundational element in machine learning.
+It is the basis for propagating an input through a network of weights.

+This article gives an overview of the properties of a matrix multiplication and provides an example function in Go.

+## The Formula

 The formula for a matrix multiplication can be summarised as follows:

 ```
 AB = [n, k=1] Σ Aᵢₖ Bₖⱼ
     = (Aᵢ₁B₁ⱼ) + (Aᵢ₂B₂ⱼ) + ... + (AᵢₖBₖⱼ)
 ```

+A 2d matrix multiplication receives 2 matrices as an input and outputs a new matrix equal to the row height of the first matrix and the column width of the second.
+The columns of the first matrices and must be equal to the rows of the second.

 #### Example